Freshwater Weekly Fishing Report Week of June 12, 2024

 Worth

 FAIR.
-Water normal stain; 78 degrees; 2.71 feet below pool.
+Water normal stain; 78 degrees; 0.08 feet below pool.
 White bass are good in shallow water main lake points and fish are reported being caught on main lake structure on slabs.
 White bass are good on main lake structures on slabs with teaser flies.
-Crappie are fair to good on brush piles and main lake structure on jigs with white color combos.
+Crappie are fair to good on brush piles and main lake structure on jigs with white color combinations.
 Blue catfish and channel catfish are good on punch bait.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.

 Wright Patman